 The comfortable home-like setting coupled with experienced group coordinators and volunteers at The Sharing Place provide children with a safe and caring environment that nurtures the healing process.

-Grief support groups meet at The Sharing Place twice a month for 90 minutes per session.
+Grief support groups meet twice a month for 90 minutes per session.
 Groups are organized by ages and circumstances, which are identified during the initial family consultation.
-We currently host 24 grief support groups at three locations: The Sharing Place, Sharing Place West in Taylorsville, and Mount Jordan Middle School.
-These three locations serve more than 500 children, teens and their parents.
+We currently host grief support groups at three locations: The Sharing Place, Sharing Place West in Taylorsville, and Mount Jordan Middle School.
+These three locations serve more than 500 children, teens and their parents each year.
 The Sharing Place operates at capacity, and therefore we may have to place your family on a waiting list.

 Children’s groups include 8-12 similar-aged children, an experienced group coordinator and 6-8 trained volunteers who meet twice a month for 90 minutes.
 Adults are encouraged to participate in the Adult Support Group which meets during the same time, in a separate room.

 How a Group Session Works

 Group sessions begin with an Opening Circle that includes age-appropriate expressive activities such as singing, storytelling, and drawing.
 This helps to create a safe and comforting environment to help the children focus on, and begin to explore, the wide range of emotions they encounter during their personal grieving process.

 Finally, each group ends with a Closing Circle.
 Children, parents, and volunteers gather to honor anniversaries, hold hands, sing The Sharing Place’s closing song and say farewell until next time.